• Skip to primary navigation

 • $114 for international applicants

-Application Fee Waivers:
+Bush School Application Fee Waivers*

-• Service Organizations Members/Alumni: If you are a member of one of these organizations, email bushschoolapplications@tamu.edu with a copy of your service letter or a document indicating the dates of your service.
-We will verify your service, pay the application fee for you, and reply with further instructions for you to submit your application.
+If you served in one of these organizations for 9 months or more, email a copy of your service letter (or a document listing your dates of service) to bushschoolapplications@tamu.edu BEFORE submitting your application.
+We will verify your service, pay the application fee for you, and reply with further instructions for you to submit your application. **DO NOT** pay the application fee.
+Refunds cannot be given once payment is made.

-PPIA Junior Summer Institute Participants: If you participate in the Public Policy International Affairs Junior Summer Institute (JSI), email bushschoolapplications@tamu.edu with a copy of your transcript.
+If you participated in the Public Policy International Affairs Junior Summer Institute (JSI), email a copy of your transcript to bushschoolapplications@tamu.edu BEFORE submitting your application.
 We will pay the application fee for you and reply with further instructions for you to submit your application. **DO NOT** pay the application fee.
-Refunds cannot be given once payment in made.
+Refunds cannot be given once payment is made.

-Fellowship Recipients: If you are a finalist or recipient of the Pickering, Rangel, or Payne Fellowships, email bushschoolapplications@tamu.edu with your GradCAS Application ID, name fellowship, and status.
+If you are a finalist or recipient of the Pickering, Rangel, or Payne Fellowship, email bushschoolapplications@tamu.edu when you are ready to submit your application with your GradCAS Application ID, the name of the fellowship and whether you are a finalist or recipient of the fellowship.
 We will verify your status, pay the application fee for you, and reply with further instructions for you to submit your application. **DO NOT** pay the application fee.
 Refunds cannot be given once payment is made.

-McNair Scholars: Texas A&M partners with the McNair Scholars program to pay the application fee for applicants to various programs across campus.
-Scholars must provide a letter from their McNair Program Director verifying their status as a McNair Scholar in good standing to receive the fee waiver.
-For next steps, visit or contact Texas A&M Office of Admissions.
+• McNair Scholars: Texas A&M partners with the McNair Scholars program to pay the application fee for applicants to various programs across campus.
+Scholars must submit a letter from their McNair Program Director verifying their status as a McNair Scholar in good standing to Delayne Nichols d-nichols@tamu.edu Include the program and term you are applying to.
+Visit the 2025 Texas A&M Graduate Admissions website for details.

-• Pell Grant Recipients or Low Income Applicants: Submit an awards letter from your current school’s financial aid office showing the award of a Pell Grant or your Student Aid Report (SAR) from a current FAFSA showing financial need to d-nichols@tamu.edu in the Texas A&M Office of Graduate Admissions.
-Visit the Texas A&M Graduate Admissions website for details.
+• Pell Grant Recipients or Low Income Applicants: Submit an awards letter from your current school’s financial aid office showing the award of a Pell Grant or your Student Aid Report (SAR) from a current FAFSA showing financial need to Delayne Nichols d-nichols@tamu.edu in the Texas A&M Office of Graduate Admissions.
+Visit the 2025 Texas A&M Graduate Admissions website for details.

-• Domestic Applicants: Email bushschoolapplications@tamu.edu with your resume and an essay of 300 words or less detailing your situation and need for an application fee waiver.
-This could include if your family received public assistance, recent family tragedy, or other financial limitation.
-We will review your request and if approved, pay the application fee for you.
-We will reply to your request with further instruction for you to submit your application. *DO NOT** pay the application fee until receive a decision from us.
+Email bushschoolapplications@tamu.edu with your resume and an essay of 300 words or less explaining your hardship and need for an application fee waiver.
+Hardships may be due to your family receiving public assistance, experiencing a recent family tragedy, or other financial limitation.
+We will review your request and if approved, pay the application fee for you and reply to your request with further instructions on how to submit your application.**DO NOT** pay the application fee.
 Refunds cannot be given once payment is made.

 • International Applicants: Texas A&M nor The Bush School waives or pays the application fees for international applicants.